Dementia is not a disease in itself. Dementia is a word used to describe a group of symptoms that occur when brain cells stop working properly.

 Primary progressive aphasia (PPA) is a type of dementia, caused by damage to parts of the brain that control our, language, personality, emotions and behaviour.

-There are several rarer conditions that can lead to dementia or dementia-like problems.
+There are several rarer conditions that can lead to dementia or dementia-like symptoms.
 Around 35,000 people in the UK are thought to be affected by these rarer causes of dementia.